Winter Tyres explained and when to buy them

 4 Steps to buying winter tyres:

-TIP: If the UK has a frightfully bad winter, then expect demand easily to outstrip supply, so those looking to buy will struggle to find a set of new tyres for their vehicle.
-Therefore in short: if you can afford to buy some in autumn then do so, but for the biggest savings it's best to wait until the worst of winter is over... as the snow melts, the prices drop.
+If the UK has a frightfully bad winter, then expect demand easily to outstrip supply, so those looking to buy will struggle to find a set of new tyres for their vehicle.
+Therefore in short if you can afford to buy some in autumn, then do so.
+But for the biggest savings, it's best to wait until the worst of winter is over... as the snow melts, the prices drop.